koenrane/KR-new-site/content/My research.md

 In 2022, NeurIPS accepted the follow-up [Parametrically retargetable decision-makers tend to seek power](./parametrically-retargetable-power-seeking), generalizing the results from optimal policies to a broad and elegant criterion on decision-making. ☺️

-[^instr]: I wish that "instrumental convergence" (IC) had instead been named "robust instrumentality."
+[^instr]: I wish that "instrumental convergence" had instead been named "robust instrumentality."
 "Instrumental convergence" strangely implies that the _convergence_ is instrumental.
 That doesn't make sense.
 Instead, certain actions are instrumental for most goals.
 So "convergent instrumentality" is better.

     Next, "convergence" connotes "gradual progress towards a certain destination."
 This temporal connotation also doesn't make sense.
 Optimal policies are timeless - they just _are_.
 However, these actions are _robustly_ instrumental across goals.
 That's better!
 Thanks to Andrew Critch for pushing me to precision on this point.